Updated Feb 02, 2026

 Once your app is live, ongoing updates based on user input are essential for maintaining and improving its performance.
 Regularly check the Analytics section in your Adalo dashboard to monitor visitor counts, downloads, time spent in the app, and the most popular screens.
 This data helps identify where users may be dropping off and which features need adjustments.

-Adding a client review section in your app allows customers to rate services, stylists, and products.
+Adding a client portal with a review section allows customers to rate services, stylists, and products.
 This feedback can be invaluable for identifying areas to improve.
 Address bug reports and feature requests quickly to maintain a professional image for your salon.
-Adalo’s version history feature lets you save and revert changes easily if needed.
+Adalo's version history feature lets you save and revert changes easily if needed.

 Related Blog Posts